-Some of the most beautiful beaches in the world are so gorgeous because of its pristine, almost transparent water.
-Sadly, in the hyper-polluted world of today, beaches with water this clear look almost otherworldly—but it does exist!
-Unfortunately, the United States doesn’t boast much in the way of clear beaches (though one American beach does make the list!).
-But there are still plenty of stunning places with clear water worldwide where the clarity of the water is downright breathtaking.
-Fair warning: they’ll make you want to pack a beach bag and book a trip!
-For more natural marvels, plan a trip to one of these 12 stunning black sand beaches you didn’t know existed or plan one of these affordable beach vacations.
+Some of the most beautiful beaches in the world are so gorgeous because of their pristine, almost transparent water.
+Sadly, in today’s hyper-polluted world, beaches with water this clear look almost otherworldly—but they do exist!
+Unfortunately, the United States doesn’t boast much in the way of clear beaches (though one American beach does make the list).
+But there are still plenty of stunning places worldwide where the clarity of the water is downright breathtaking.
+Fair warning: They’ll make you want to pack a beach bag and book a trip!
+For more natural marvels, plan a trip to one of these beaches without sand, stunning black sand beaches you didn’t know existed or plan one of these affordable beach vacations.

 Ypao Beach, Tumon, Guam

-The American territory Guam is filled with stunning jungles, breathtaking mountains, and of course, stunning beaches.
-While the island is filled with incredible hidden gems, the Ypao Beach is easy to access, and in close proximity to Tumon’s vibrant cityscape.
+The American territory of Guam is filled with stunning jungles, breathtaking mountains, and of course, stunning beaches.
+While the island is filled with incredible hidden gems, Ypao Beach is easy to access and in close proximity to Tumon’s vibrant cityscape.
 Despite the plethora of nearby amenities, this long, luxurious beach is the perfect hideaway from the nearby hustle and bustle of the city.
-Snorkeling in Tumon Bay can’t be beat, and there is both a sandy paradise and grass-covered space on the shore to enjoy any beach day activities you could want.
-Guam is also home to the Mariana Trench, just one of the 14 mysteries of the ocean science can’t yet explain.
+Snorkeling in Tumon Bay can’t be beat, and there is both a sandy paradise and grass-covered space on the shore to enjoy any beach-day activities you could want.
+Guam is also home to the Mariana Trench.

 La Chiva, Vieques, Puerto Rico

-Set in the middle of the islands National Wildlife Refuge, this stretch of coastline, formerly known as Blue Beach, is a true paradise in the heart of Puerto Rico.
-This beach won’t be overcrowded, the only access points are 21 tiny turnoffs on an unpaved road far off the beaten path.
-This beach is a great spot for snorkeling, walking along in the sandy coastline, and is well known for its incredible gradient of blues.
+Set in the middle of the island’s National Wildlife Refuge, this stretch of coastline, formerly known as Blue Beach, is a true paradise in the heart of Puerto Rico.
+This beach won’t be overcrowded—the only access points are 21 tiny turnoffs on an unpaved road far off the beaten path.
+It’s a great spot for snorkeling and walking along the sandy coastline, and it’s well known for its incredible gradient of blues.
 Speaking of cool colors: You have to see these gorgeous pink sand beaches.

 Lanikai Beach, Oahu, Hawaii